Using API Keys when automating tasks

 -

 An external API key allows published APIs to access product components and services.
 External keys are used by third parties to use Verint Workforce Engagement services.
 An External key is also used by integrators and customers who want to use the APIs to use Verint services programmatically for integration or automation.
+You must assign an external key to a single user or to all users.
+When a key is associated to a single user, that user must have the necessary permissions to access the specified APIs.
+When a key is associated to all users, they can access the specified endpoints without needing additional permissions.

 API key expiry and rotation Specific repeating sequence of work patterns in WFM assigned to employees.
 Rotations override work patterns.